timmcginley/41936/Assignments/A.md

 * Scale 1 : 100
 * Use the board you have been provided with

-For this exercise you should be focusing on:
+For this exercise you should focus on:

 * Team building
 * Reviewing the previous projects